-- Feedback verbally as often as is possible. - At the beginning of a lesson pupils will be given time to respond to any feedback. - ALL pieces of work will be acknowledged with a tick if quality feedback is not given. - For English based activities, feedback must be in 3-4 parts. 'up to 3 stars and a wish' identifying up to 3 strengths of the piece of work and 1 wish (developmental comment). - The areas of strength and the developmental comment will be directly taken from year specific expectations if appropriate e.g. English - The 'wish' could also take the form of a question that the child responds to next time or addresses in the next piece of work. - For mathematical or scientific work this may appear in a different form e.g. extension question, consolidation question - Marking for basic skills such as spelling and punctuation will be an addition to the feedback regarding the learning unless the piece is being edited specifically for redrafting. - Children may use calculators to check their own work during a lesson and verbally feedback to teachers their success or areas for improvement. - Sometimes teachers might give comments and feedback that directly relates to the 'WALT' - (We Are Learning To) - Teachers may mark specific groups of pupils, so that they can focus on developing particular objectives. - Give quality feedback in foundation subjects too, particularly part way through a blocked unit so that way you can identify any issues that arise.
+- Feedback verbally as often as possible. - Where possible, at appropriate times, pupils will be given time to respond to any feedback. - Where possible, ALL pieces of work will be acknowledged if quality feedback is not given. - For core subject based activities, feedback must be in 3-4 parts. 'up to 3 stars and a wish' identifying up to 3 strengths of the piece of work and 1 wish (developmental comment). - The areas of strength and the developmental comment will be directly taken from year specific expectations if appropriate e.g. English writing ladders - The 'wish' could also take the form of a question that the child responds to next time or addresses in the next piece of work. - For mathematical or scientific work this may appear in a different form e.g. extension question, consolidation question

-Feedback in foundation areas SHOULD relate to the skills within the topic NOT JUST being an English focus.
+- Marking for basic skills such as spelling and punctuation will be an addition to the feedback regarding the learning unless the piece is being edited specifically for redrafting. - Children may use calculators to check their own work during a lesson and verbally feedback to teachers their success or areas for improvement. - Sometimes teachers might give comments and feedback that directly relates to the 'WALT' (We Are Learning To) - Teachers may mark specific groups of pupils, so that they can focus on developing particular objectives. - Give quality feedback in foundation subjects too, particularly part way through a blocked unit so that way you can identify any issues that arise. - Feedback in foundation areas SHOULD relate to the skills within the topic NOT JUST being an English focus. - Feedback can be given from specialist teachers, support staff (if clear on what they are marking and familiar with success criteria) or fellow peers (as long as there has been time spent on HOW to peer assess effectively as a class)